Get Licensed as a Group Child Care Home

-Note: It is illegal in the State of Michigan to care for unrelated children in your home without being licensed or registered by the Department of Human Services.
+Note: It is illegal in the State of Michigan to care for unrelated children in your home without being licensed or registered by the Department of Licensing and Regulatory Affairs.

 Prior to submitting an application, you must contact local zoning authorities to see if operating a group home is allowed in a your neighborhood.